ZupIT/beagle-docs/content/en/overview.md

 }
 ```

 > You can have full control of the network request triggered by this remote image.
-You just need to configure your own Network Layer as a Beagle Dependency.
+You just need to configure your own *Network Layer* as a *Beagle Dependency*.
 To better understand how to do that, or how to configure other Beagle Dependencies, you can check the [Customization section]({{< ref path="resources/customization/_index.md" >}}).

 ### Styling